zeux/meshoptimizer/README.md

 ## Clusterization

-While traditionally meshes have server as a unit of rendering, new approaches to rendering and raytracing are starting to use a smaller unit of work, such as clusters or meshlets.
+While traditionally meshes have served as a unit of rendering, new approaches to rendering and raytracing are starting to use a smaller unit of work, such as clusters or meshlets.
 This allows more freedom in how the geometry is processed, and can lead to better performance and more efficient use of GPU hardware.
 This section describes algorithms designed to work with meshes as sets of clusters.

 ### Mesh shading